Scalar curvature and volume entropy of hyperbolic 3-manifolds

-Both \cite{KX} and \cite{S} were motivated by questions related to stability.
 As an additional consequence of our construction, we will see that given a closed hyperbolic 3-manifold $(M,g_0)$, there are metrics $g$ with $R_g\geq -6$ and volumes arbitrarily close to $g_0$, but which are uniformly far from $g_0$ with respect to the Gromov-Hausdorff topology, the Gromov-Prokhorov topology or the intrinsic flat topology \cite{SW11}.
 In particular, Perelman's volume bound \eqref{perelman} is not stable for those standard topologies.
 It is an open problem to find a more subtle stability statement for \eqref{perelman}.
 One possibility is to first find negligible subsets $Z\subset M$, then estimate the distance between $(M\setminus Z,g)$ and $(M,g_0)$ in the sense of metric measure spaces \cite{S,DS23} or perhaps using the $d_p$ topology defined by Lee-Naber-Neumayer \cite{LNN23}.